The Petit Lenormand deck is available now. Limited stock

 10 Scythe

-A sharp gesture or radical decision cuts what could no longer last.
+A decisive gesture or radical choice severs what can no longer endure.

 clean break limit set protection through stopping